atomone-hub/genesis/README.md

 deal with zero day vulnerabilities and current attacks & fund it.

 ## 9. Fund SubDAOs

+In addition to the staking token distribution (and any choice of modifications if any to them) we should also consider the vote of individuals (in its purest form, one per person) in the form of self-organized self-aligned groups drawn together by some common interest (too often by greed and sometimes by principle), because no project will succeed without its community, and by nature the community has its own spirit and power distribution independent of the chain by nature.

+This dimension manifests in all social interactions with or without explicit form, and must be a core concern that is somehow supported by the hub for otherwise external influencers will easily sabotage the project through social engineering methods.
+For more on this, see the related document on the Decentralists, an experiment that will be subsidized by AtomOne to create tooling that allows anyone to discuss and guage the interest of ideas before they are put up for proposal measured by both liquid-democracy inspired democratic weighting (for any group selection) as well as stake-based weighting.

 Create and support competing marketing, growth, infra, dapp subDAOs, and especially help them foster the best in class in Cosmos; from the user level